PaloAltoNetworks/Azure_Training/Azure_Autoscaling_Lab/README.md

       ``` mv ./example.tfvars terraform.tfvars```
   </details>
 8. Modify the ```terraform.tfvars``` inside Cloud shell with the ```vi``` command
-   1. Modify the following variables in the File
+   1. Modify the following variables in the File.

    ```
    resource_group_name = <StudentName>-RG